Skip to primary navigation Skip to content Skip to footer

 Pena Palace, Sintra

-Portugal is geographically small, so day trips from Lisbon can take you to interesting places, without leaving you exhausted.
+Portugal is small, so day trips from Lisbon can take you to interesting places, without leaving you exhausted.
 Here are some options:

 – Day trips to Sintra and Cascais (train lines are included in the Lisboa Card).